Chief Marketing Officer (CMO)

 Is the position of Chief Marketing Officer still relevant in the Industry?

-The role of Chief Marketing Officers (CMOs) has become one of the most critical roles in the Industry.
-The importance of CMOs has been raised globally across different sectors and several organizations since they play a key role in the marketing process.
+The role of Chief Marketing Officers (CMOs) has become one of the most critical in the Industry.
+Their importance has been raised globally across different sectors and several organizations since they play a key role in the marketing process.

 Over the last decade, it has undergone a head-spinning transformation.
-In the last few years, businesses have become more customer-focused, and therefore, CMOs, in some instances, are considered Chief Customer Officers.
+In the last few years, businesses have become more customer-focused, and therefore, CMOs are sometimes considered Chief Customer Officers.

-Today, CMOs and their teams need to have a great level of expertise in understanding customer behaviors and trends to assess the opportunities and threats in the business environment.
+Today, CMOs and their teams need to be highly skilled at understanding customer behaviors and trends to assess the opportunities and threats in the business environment.
 In addition, finding and retaining the right customers is important because the cost of acquiring new customers can be quite high.

 No doubt, the role of the CMO is going to become more and more challenging.
 Next-gen CMOs will need to understand the importance of brand power because customers are becoming more brand-conscious.